BrandonClapp/process-editor/README.md

 Charts can be saved, as well as opened, in the bottom left hand corner.
 Each chart is saved and opened with a .json file containing basic node and connection information.

+### Installation
+- Download and extract the project zip, or git clone, into a any web server directory.